When I was eight years old, we were tasked with writing a four-line poem in school— to fill some blanks in our English workbook.

 ‘I wish I were a writer,

 I have been writing for the last 20 odd years now, here I am - the spotlight's on me!

 I graduated with a bachelor's degree in Journalism, and found myself at a crossroads during my master's degree when I had to choose between audio visual communication and journalism.
-Naturally I opted for the 'road less travelled'.
+Naturally I opted for the 'road less travelled.'
 I walked out of the preened gardens of my college overlooking the hills with a master's degree in Audio Visual Communication, a bunch of screenplays and a fat smile on each of our faces.
-Oh, my parents - they were there to see me graduate.
+Oh, by 'our', I mean my parents— they were there to see me graduate.

 Soon after, I managed to get on the good side of a company by impressing them with my portfolio and wit.
 Well, let's not talk about my wit yet.
 I was picked up by the television giant and loved my job.
 I moved cities, pawned a couple of things from my closet to buy things I thought I needed for the job even though I didn't actually need them (yeah, high heels on shoot day?
 You must be kidding!), put on my best smile, and showed up to work everyday.
 It was a role that tested my ability to multitask, stick to deadlines, produce high quality video content and deliver a magazine format food & travel show in a language I did not even know well.
 Lots of travel, lots of food.
 Yeah, I lived the high life.
 Modesty?
 What's that?